mlip-cmu/s2023/lectures/18_system_fairness/system_fairness.md

 <div class="smallish">

 Fair or not?
 Should we account for unequal starting positions?
-* Tom is more lazy than Bob.
+* Tom is lazier than Bob.
 He should get less pie.
 * People in Egypt have on average a much longer work week (53h) than people in the Germany (35h).
 They have less time to bake and should get more pie.
 * Disabled people are always exhausted quickly.
 They should get less pie, because they contribute less.
 * Men are on average more violent than women.
 This should be reflected in recidivism prediction.